Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Process transparency helps users correctly understand their tasks.
 This allows users to make the right decisions.

-Interaction with a system should be understood as a process or a series of related processes that are predetermined (e.g., use of a form, ordering a product, sending an email).
-Moving around the system, the user asks two basic questions: where am I, and what is happening now?
+Interaction with a system should be understood as a process or a series of predetermined processes (e.g., use of a form, ordering a product, sending an email).
+When moving around a system, the user asks two fundamental questions: where am I, and what is happening now?

-A good example of informing the user about the place and status of the system is the application form on the website of the medical company kcrcro.com designed by The Story.
+An excellent example of informing the user about the place and status of the system is the application form on the website of the medical company kcrcro.com, which was designed by The Story.

 Where am I?

 First of all, always inform the user of the place/section of the system.
-By using breadcrumbs, the user knows they are in the "join our team" section and that they are applying as an "investigator."
+By using breadcrumbs, the user knows they are in the "join our team" section and that they are applying as a "researcher."

 What's happening?